Designer

 Select Allow custom value to allow inputs for the various triggers.

-Use the workflow details section of the toolbar to add a description to the workflow.
+Use the Workflow details section of the toolbar to add a description to the workflow.
 Describe the intent of the workflow design and any additional information that other users should be aware of when reviewing and editing it.

 Review the list and correct any of the issues identified to ensure you have a valid workflow design.